Table of Contents

 The components used in this water softener are NSF certified, and meet the high standards of performance, reliability and durability.
 As a manufacturer, SpringWell has operated for more than 20 years, and offers a 6-month money back guarantee on its water softening products.

 The SpringWell FutureSoft uses ActivFlo water technology, which allows the system to operate at all flow rates, ensuring your household doesn’t experience a drop in water pressure.
 Also included in the system is a pre-filter, which removes larger sediment and contaminants like copper and silica from water.
-This enables the softening system to work more efficiently for longer.

 Read the full review: SpringWell Futuresoft Salt-free Water Softener Review